Beefeater London Dry Gin

 The Beefeater Gin website lists nine ingredients which are used to flavour the gin: juniper from the hills of Italy, Siberia and Macedonia, Seville orange peel, bitter almonds, ground orris root, coriander seeds, angelica (seeds and root), licorice and lemon peel.
 The list of ingredients is a pretty good list for a flavourful gin, and it will be interesting as I sample the gin to see which of the botanicals shine through the gin and which remain undiscovered by my nose and palate.

 In the Bottle 4/5

-I have seen Beefeater sold in two styles of bottle in my locale, a 375 ml rectangular flask style bottle (pictured to the left), and the more traditional tall bar room style bottle.
-The sample bottle for my review was the 375 ml flask style bottle.
+I have seen Beefeater sold in two styles of bottle in my locale, a 375 ml rectangular flask style bottle (pictured to the left), and the more traditional tall bar room style bottle (pictured below).
 The label is eye-catching and displays the English tradition of the spirit very well.
-As usual, I am not pleased with the metallic pressed on screw cap but this quibble is minor in nature.
-The price of Beefeater Gin is not a large burden on my wallet, so I will not be harsh in my judgment.
+As usual, I am not pleased with the metallic pressed on screw cap but this quibble is minor in nature especially as the price of Beefeater Gin is not a large burden on the wallet.
+The economical nature of this gin means I will not be harsh in my judgment.

-(I should note that the bottle sold in Canada is a 40 % abv spirit.
+(I should note that the Beefeater Gin sold in Canada is a 40 % abv spirit.
 All of the reviews I have seen online for this spirit indicate a 47 % abv spirit.
 I believe this difference has major consequences for the gin which are discussed in the review.)